woossi0/suite/docs/usermanual/source/installation/mrsid/index.rst

 #.
 Click on :guilabel:`Stores` and then :guilabel:`Add new Store`.
 There should be a :guilabel:`MrSID` option under :guilabel:`Raster Data Formats`.

    .. figure:: img/mrsid_verify.png
-      :align: center

-      *Verifying that MrSID is an option in the Raster Data Sources*
+      Verifying that MrSID is an option in the Raster Data Sources